top of page

 P.S. - I do tend to write an elaborate context; you can jump to the main section or choose to read any particular tool covered directly from the sub-section links below -

 In print, electronic and social media - some of the frequently used statements from leaders of 'high-performing' Indian organizations tend to be - 'We have these advanced manufacturing equipment', 'Our factories are state-of-the-art', 'We have distribution presence and service network across the country', 'We deploy AI & ML to derive cutting-edge results', 'We've received funding for X million dollars', 'We have these many employees', 'We are poised to double our turnover in the next few years' and so on.
+The reality is not that rosy, though - and I say this with reasonable conviction - the emphasis on rapid growth & 'results' often comes at the expense of sound operations management at these very same organizations.

 If I were to pose a question to the readers here on what they think are the characteristics of high performing, operations-centric organizations, I'd wholly expect to receive responses such as - 'Those who manufacture X units in an hour' or 'Those who deliver the service in under Y minutes' and so on.
 While undeniably these are true, do reflect on the following questions the next time you were to evaluate an organization -